jvirtanen/tagline/documentation/handbook.md

 If the CheckSum(10) check is enabled and the CheckSum(10) value in a message does not match the message content, `FixFieldListDecoder` considers the message garbled and throws a `GarbledFixMessageException`.

+## Frequently Asked Questions

+See below for answers to some of the questions you might have.

+### Does Tagline support my favorite FIX protocol version?

+Most likely.
+As a FIX codec, Tagline should be able to decode and encode any FIX protocol version.

+### Does Tagline support FAST or SBE?

+No. Tagline focuses solely on the tag-value encoding, also known as the classic FIX, and does not support FIX Adapted for Streaming (FAST) or Simple Binary Encoding (SBE).